reuters-graphics/graphics-components/src/components/Scroller/stories/docs/component.md

 The `Scroller` component helps you quickly create basic scrollytelling graphics with several layout options.

-Check out the "Canvas" tab to play with the layout options available on this component.

 > This component is designed to handle most common layouts for scrollytelling.
 If you need something more complex, though, you should probably use [svelte-scroller](https://github.com/sveltejs/svelte-scroller), which is a lower level component you can more easily customize.

 ```svelte